 Do you remember when you were younger and everything around you seemed so fascinating?
 Asking your parents and teachers, “why is the sky blue?” or “how do airplanes stay up?”?
 It seems that for most of us, the older we get, the less curious we are about the world around us.

 Science Literacy Week 2018

 Science Literacy Week, which takes place September 17-23, 2018, is a great time to re-discover our scientific curiosity and to encourage the youth in our lives to explore and be curious about the world around them.
 Science literacy is more than just understanding science concepts (although this is important too!); it is the ability to ask, find, or determine answers to questions we have about everyday experiences.

 'Why is this important,' you might ask?
 We live in a world where scientific advances are happening faster than ever before, mostly due to the rapid development of new technologies.
 These advances are changing how we live, the impact we have on the planet, and the jobs that will be available to future generations.
 Skills such as critical thinking and problem solving, which are developed through the scientific process, are increasingly important to solve the real-world problems future generations will face.

 So, how can you encourage youth to stay curious and increase their scientific literacy?

 Here are just a few ideas:

-- Read a science-based book together; visit scienceliteracy.ca for some great suggestions, or visit your Library!
+- Read a science-based book together; visit scienceliteracy.caopens a new window for some great suggestions, or visit your Library!

-- Try doing some science experiments at home. sciencebuddies.org and howtosmile.org are great resources for simple activities that can be done with household items.
+- Try doing some science experiments at home. sciencebuddies.orgopens a new window and howtosmile.orgopens a new window are great resources for simple activities that can be done with household items.
 Experiments showcase how science can be fun and not just something you get a grade for in school.